-In Antrim and Kalkaska Counties, more than 2 in 5 households struggle to afford basic household necessities.
-The percentage of children living in households below the poverty level ranges from 12% in Grand Traverse County to 24% in Kalkaska County.
-In the 5-county region, 1 in 7 kids did not have consistent access to enough food over the past year.
-More than a third of all home renters in the 5-county region spend 35% or more of their household income on rent, putting them at higher risk of housing insecurity and homelessness.
+In the three-county region, about 1 in 4 children lives in a household below the poverty level.
+The percentage of households struggling to afford basic household necessities is 41% in Cheboygan County, 48% in Montmorency County, and 36% in Otsego County.
+In Cheboygan and Montmorency counties, more than 1 in 5 kids did not have consistent access to enough food over the past year.
+Home renters who spend 35% or more of their household income on rent are at higher risk of housing insecurity and homelessness - including 36% of renters in Otsego County, 41% in Montmorency County, and 37% in Cheboygan County.
 All these factors weaken the ability of families and communities to endure challenges and develop healthy, thriving lives.